 Hemp is valued for its high durability, environmental compatibility and low energy balance.
 That’s why the future belongs to hemp paper.

-• Good: Gmund Hemp 10% with pure pulp
+• Good: Gmund Hanf 10% with pure pulp

-• Better: Gmund Hemp 50% with recycled paper fibers
+• Better: Gmund Hanf 50% with recycled paper fibers

-Available in grammages of 120 g/m² and 320 g/m², Gmund Hemp papers are suitable for brochures, packaging and greeting cards – but not for smoking.
+Available in grammages of 120 g/m² and 320 g/m², Gmund Hanf papers are suitable for brochures, packaging and greeting cards – but not for smoking.

-For which printing techniques is Gmund Hanf hemp paper suitable?
+For which printing techniques is Gmund Hanf suitable?

-Gmund Hanf hemp paper is suitable for many common printing techniques:
+Gmund Hanf is suitable for many common printing techniques:

 • Offset printing